Fanga - Kaleidoscope (L'Autre Distribution)

 The fact that "world music" has become a very flexible concept is once again proven by Soundway Records' 'Doing It In Lagos', a double compilation album full of Nigerian disco, funk, boogie and pop from the nineteen eighties.

-Sticky Joe - Good Day Remixes & Riddims EP (Kingston Express/Self-published)
+Various Artists - Good Day Remixes & Riddims EP (Kingston Express)

 A few months ago we already presented you Sticky Joe's 'Good Day', and that EP is now followed by 'Good Day Remixes & Riddims', another EP containing, you guessed it, a number of remixes and riddims of the songs from 'Good Day'.